Psychosis Articles

 - Involuntary movements

-- Lack of sleep - for example not sleeping for days at a time
+- Lack of sleep - for example, not sleeping for days at a time

 What causes psychosis?

-You can experience psychosis as a side effect of a medication change or withdrawal.
-If you have psychosis, it's crucial to reach out to your doctor immediately.
-Your provider needs to make sure that you are safe, and may need to adjust your treatment plan.
-It's worth talking to your doctor because they're highly skilled at treating you for your mental health condition.
-Managing psychosis can be a life-long process, but with the right treatment and support system, you can do this.
+If you have psychosis, it can be crucial to reach out to your doctor immediately.
+Your provider can help ensure that you are safe, and they may need to adjust your treatment plan.
+Managing psychosis can be a life-long process, but with the right treatment and support system, it can be possible to live a full, healthy life.

 What does "psychotic" mean?

-Psychotic may sound like a scary word, but it's not.
-It's an adjective that describes actively experiencing psychosis.
-Some people use the word "psychotic" in a derogatory way, which further stigmatizes people living with conditions like Schizophrenia.
-There are many misconceptions about psychosis.
-People who have psychotic disorders aren't inherently dangerous.
-Those who live with mental illness are more likely to be a victim of a crime rather than the perpetrator.
-Before you use the word "psychotic," remember what it means.
-It's not a term that should be used to degrade someone.
-It can be a helpful description of what a person experiences and support them in getting the correct treatment for their condition.
+In general, psychotic is an adjective that describes actively experiencing psychosis.
+Some people may use the word "psychotic" in a derogatory way, which can further stigmatize people living with conditions like schizophrenia.
+There tend to be many misconceptions about psychosis.
+For example, despite what people may believe, individuals with psychotic disorders may not be inherently dangerous.
+In fact, people who live with a mental illness are usually more likely to be a target of a crime rather than a perpetrator.

 Psychosis is treatable

 If you're living with psychosis, you may be scared to reach out for help.
 You might feel like no one will understand what you're experiencing.
-That's not the case, and many medical professionals are skilled at diagnosing and treating psychosis symptoms.
+That's generally not the case, and many medical professionals are skilled at diagnosing and treating psychosis symptoms.
 You're not alone, and it's okay to reach out for help.
-Remember, if you have psychosis, it's highly treatable.
-With the right medication and psychiatrist, you can live a great life.
-It's important not to ignore your symptoms.
+Please note that psychosis can be highly treatable, and it's important not to ignore your symptoms.
 Make sure you see a doctor if you're experiencing psychotic episodes.
-They may seem scary or overwhelming, but once you find the right medicine to treat your symptoms, you can get help.
-In this section, you will read articles about the nature of psychosis and how to manage it.
-Understanding your condition is crucial.
+They may seem scary or overwhelming, but the right treatment can help you manage psychosis.